Asidius/semi-arc/README.md

 All files go in the chrome directory.

-In about config set the below: widget.windows.mica to true widget.windows.mica.toplevel-backdrop to 2
+In about config set the below: <br>
+widget.windows.mica to true <br>
+widget.windows.mica.toplevel-backdrop to 2

 I use MicaForEveryone with ONLY "Enable Blur Behind" turned on.